Diophantine stability for elliptic curves on average: Hilbert's Tenth Problem

 \begin{definition} A subset $S$ of $A^n$ is a \emph{diophantine subset} of $A^n$ if for some $m\geq 1$, there are polynomials $F_1, \dots, F_k\in A[x_1, \dots, x_n, y_1, \dots, y_m]$ such that $S$ consists of all $a\in A^n$ for which the set $\cF(a; F_1, \dots, F_k)$ is nonempty. \end{definition}

 \begin{definition} An extension of number fields $L/K$ is said to be \emph{integrally diophantine} if $\cO_K$ is a diophantine subset of $\cO_L$. \end{definition} Let $L', L$ and $K$ be number fields such that Suppose that $L'/L$ and $L/K$ are integrally diophantine extensions.
 Then, it is a well known fact that $L'/K$ is an integrally diophantine extension.
 Indeed, this is a special case of \cite[Theorem 2.1.15]{shlapentokh2007hilbert}.
-We recall a conjecture of Denef and Lipchitz \cite{denef1978diophantine}. \begin{conjecture}[Denef-Lipchitz] For any number field $L$, $L/\Q$ is an integrally diophantine extension. \end{conjecture} The celebrated result of Matiyasevich proves that Hilbert's tenth problem has a negative answer over $\Z$.
-If $L$ is a number field for which Conjecture \ref{denef lipchitz conjecture} holds, then Hilbert's tenth problem has a negative answer for $\cO_L$.
-New cases of Conjecture \ref{denef lipchitz conjecture} are established via the following criterion of Shlapentokh. \begin{theorem}[Shlapentokh] Let $L/K$ be an extension of number fields and suppose that there exists an elliptic curve $E_{/K}$ such that $\op{rank}E(L)=\op{rank}E(K)>0$.
+We recall a conjecture of Denef and Lipchitz \cite{denef1978diophantine}. \begin{conjecture}[Denef-Lipchitz] For any number field $L$, $L/\Q$ is an integrally diophantine extension. \end{conjecture} The celebrated result of Matiyasevich proves that Hilbert's Tenth Problem has a negative answer over $\Z$.
+If $L$ is a number field for which Conjecture \ref{denef lipchitz conjecture} holds, then Hilbert's Tenth Problem has a negative answer for $\cO_L$.
+The Conjecture \ref{denef lipchitz conjecture} above is known to hold for various families of number fields $L$. \begin{itemize} \item The conjecture holds when $L$ is either totally real or a quadratic extension of a totally real number field (cf. \cite{denef1980diophantine,denef1978diophantine}), \item $L$ has exactly one complex place (cf. \cite{pheidas1988hilbert, shlapentokh1989extension, videla16decimo}), \item $L/\Q$ is abelian (cf. \cite{shapiro1989diophantine}), \item $[L:\Q]=4$, $L$ is not totally real and $L/\Q$ has a proper intermediate field (cf. \cite{denef1978diophantine}). \end{itemize}

+Poonen \cite{poonen2002using}, Cornelissen-Pheidas-Zahidi \cite{cornelissen2005division} and Shlapentokh \cite{shlapentokh2008elliptic} subsequently established new criteria for Conjecture \ref{denef lipchitz conjecture} to hold, stated in terms of the stability of the Mordell-Weil rank of an elliptic curve.
+The following criterion of Shlapentokh relates diophantine stability for positive rank elliptic curves to Hilbert's Tenth Problem for number rings. \begin{theorem}[Shlapentokh] Let $L/K$ be an extension of number fields and suppose that there exists an elliptic curve $E_{/K}$ such that $\op{rank}E(L)=\op{rank}E(K)>0$.
 Then, $L/K$ is integrally diophantine.
-In particular, if Hilbert's tenth problem has a negative answer for $\cO_K$, then, Hilbert's tenth problem has a negative answer for $\cO_L$. \end{theorem}
+In particular, if Hilbert's Tenth Problem has a negative answer for $\cO_K$, then, Hilbert's Tenth Problem has a negative answer for $\cO_L$. \end{theorem}

-\begin{proof}[Proof of Theorem \ref{main thm 2}] By Theorem \ref{main thm 2.6}, there exists an elliptic curve $E_{/\Q}$ with positive rank which is diophantine stable at $\ell$.
+\begin{proof}[Proof of Theorem \ref{main thm 2}] By Theorem \ref{main thm pos density}, there exists an elliptic curve $E_{/\Q}$ with positive rank which is diophantine stable at $\ell$.
 The result is then an immediate consequence of Theorem \ref{shlap 1}. \end{proof}